Back to Roborock Guides

 Symptoms

-• Water streaks appear on hardwood or laminate floors after mopping
+• Water streaks on hardwood/laminate after mopping

 Recognize these?
 Here's what usually causes it.